lringham/Raytracer/README.md

 ```
 ## Bugs and Limitations
 - Uses non PBR
-- shadow sample count has to be greater than 0

 ## TODO
-- BVH
 - fix transparency
 - Fresnel
 - review usage info